evidence-dev/evidence/sites/docs/docs/plugins/using-plugins/index.md

+---
+sidebar_position: 1
+hide_table_of_contents: false
+title: 'Using Plugins'
+---

 # Plugins

 Evidence uses a plugin system to load components (charts, buttons, and other visual parts of your project), and they are configured using the `evidence.plugins.yaml` file in your project.